 These two words are central to everything we do here at Sustainable Fashion, but what do they really mean?

-Producing locally is central to sustainability also.
-Our garments do not travel long distances or need to be individually wrapped in any packaging at all during production.
-Over the last 15 years of being in business we have slowly renovated and added solar power plus rainwater tanks to reduce our environmental impact.
+Producing locally is central to sustainability also as our garments do not travel long distances or need any packaging at all during production.
+Design, sampling, prewashing and quality control is all completed at our home studio, so there are no warehouses or commercial premises needed.
+Over the last 12 years we have slowly renovated and added solar power to our home studio, along with rainwater tanks to reduce our environmental impact further.
 We now operate a business from our home that uses almost half the water and electricity than the average household alone uses here in Brisbane.
-Our architect has won 2 sustainability awards for our renovations too!
+We are pleased that our architect has won 2 sustainability awards in Australia for the renovations also.

 We tried to keep the information on the lighter side here (we still want fashion to be fun after all) so if you do want to know any further information you can contact us here.